zanderfilet/zanderfilet.github.io/_projects/1_project.md

 </div>

 <p>
-When you hold the camera close to the subject's face, the lens has to use a wide field of view to display the entire face...
+When you hold the camera close to the subject's face, the lens has to use a wide field of view to display the entire face.
+Wide angles overemphasize perspective, with features closer to the lens (i.e., a nose) looking disproportionately large, while features farther back (ears, background) look smaller.
+Since selfies are typically captured from up close, perspective is exaggerated, so the subject looks unnatural.
+At a greater distance and zooming in on the subject, you’re narrowing the field of view.
+The relative size difference between near and far points on the face and in the background shrinks, so the proportions come out more natural.
+In other words, you _approach_ an orthogonal projection of the field of view.
 </p>

 ---